Irrigation: Surface irrigation

 Surface irrigation is even used to water urban gardens in certain areas, for example, in and around Phoenix, Arizona.
 The irrigated area is surrounded by a berm and the water is delivered according to a schedule set by a local irrigation district.

 A special form of irrigation using surface water is spate irrigation, also called floodwater harvesting.
-In case of a flood (spate), water is diverted to normally dry river beds (wadis) using a network of dams, gates and channels and spread over large areas.
-The moisture stored in the soil will be used thereafter to grow crops.
-Spate irrigation areas are in particular located in semi-arid or arid, mountainous regions.
+In the event of a flood (spate), water is diverted into normally dry river beds (wadis) via a network of dams, gates, and channels and spread over large areas.
+The moisture stored in the soil will be used to grow crops thereafter.
+Spate irrigation areas are particularly located in semi-arid or arid mountainous regions.